-On behalf of the Board of Directors and Management, I am pleased to share the financial results and successful performance of Portage Bancshares, Inc. (the "Company"), parent company of Portage Community Bank (the "Bank"), for the year ended December 31, 2017.
-Our continued emphasis on our vision of "Neighbors Serving Neighbors," along with local ownership, local management, and, most importantly, local decisions have contributed to the continued success of the Company in 2017.
+On behalf of the Board of Directors and Management, I am pleased to share the financial results and successful performance of Portage Bancshares, Inc. (the "Company"), parent company of Portage Community Bank (the "Bank"), for the year ended December 31, 2018.